 Most treatment regimens detailed below are based on guidelines issued by the US Center for Disease Control and Prevention (CDC).

 Genital herpes, syphilis, and, less commonly, chancroid are the most prevalent genital ulcerative lesions in the United States.
 The diagnosis is difficult to make by physical examination alone.
 Thus the workup for all genital ulcers should include serologic screening for syphilis, culture/antigen testing for herpes simplex virus (HSV)-1 and HSV-2, and culture for Haemophilus ducreyi in areas where chancroid is prevalent.
 More than 1 infectious etiology may be present in a single lesion.

 - Most commonly caused by HSV-2 but increasingly also caused by HSV-1

 - Transmissible even in the absence of lesions

 - Antivirals improve symptoms, speed healing of lesions, and may decrease asymptomatic viral shedding

 Genital herpes simplex virus (HSV) is a chronic viral infection cause by 2 types of virus: HSV-1 and HSV-2.
 Most cases of recurrent genital herpes are caused by HSV-2, and at least 50 million persons in the United States are infected with this type of genital herpes.
 However, an increasing proportion of genital herpes infections in some populations (eg, young women and men who have sex with men) have been attributed to infection by HSV-1.

 Most patients infected with HSV-2 have not been diagnosed with genital herpes.
 Many of these patients have mild or unrecognized infections but shed virus intermittently in the genital tract.
-As a result, the majority of genital herpes infections are transmitted by persons unaware that they have the infection or who are asymptomatic ...
+As a result, the majority of genital herpes infections are transmitted by persons unaware that they have the infection ...